-Chaucer depicted a range of religious characters in Canterbury Tales to portray the image of Christianity during that time.
+Chaucer depicted a range of religious characters to portray the image of Christianity during that time.
 During Middle Age, church was in power and all the ecclesiastical characters were dominant in the society.
 At the same time, there was corruption in the church where these ecclesiastical were involved, but few were struggling for the true image of the religion like the poor Parson.
 These religious characters include, The Nun, The Monk, The Friar, The Parson, The Summoner, and The Pardoner.

 The Nun (Prioress)

 Like the other pilgrims of the Canterbury, the Prioress is one of the major pilgrims.
 She is the head of a small nunnery.
 She is very quiet and simple in her ways.
 She knows how to sing the divine service well, beautifully intoned in a nasal voice.
 She speaks French fluently and elegantly.
 Her table manners are without fault.
 She knows how to eat without dropping a morsel of food from her lips and she never wets her fingers by dipping them deeply in the sauce.
-She does not eat in a clumsy manner but is graceful and fastidious in her table manners.
+She does not eat in a clumsy manner, in other words, but is graceful and fastidious in her table manners.
 She possesses a compassionate nature, which drives her to help people in need.

 The Monk

-The portrait of the Monk is ironic.
+The portrait of the Monk is an ironic one.
 The Monk loves hunting and attaches no importance to religious injunctions, which strictly indicates that a monk should not leave his cloister or that a hunter could never become a holy man.
 He ignores all the rules and combines both lifestyles to make his life comfortable.
 The Monk is, therefore, rightly a hard rider.
 He wears furs and hunting boots.
 He has greyhounds as swift as birds in flight.
 His greatest pleasures lay in riding hard and hunting the hare, for which he spares no expenses.

 The Friar